A formerly industrial neighborhood with a rich history, Lawrenceville has transformed into a hub for innovation, creativity and nightlife.

 Speaking of drinking, Lawrenceville also has several breweries.
 Church Brew Works is the oldest, and continues to draw huge crowds with its unique space in a historic church and its approachable beer.
 Hop Farm and Roundabout are relative newcomers, but have quickly made a splash with their inventive brews and attractive bars.
 Full Pint, which brews in North Versailles, recently opened a tap house in Upper Lawrenceville.
 And if beer isn’t your thing, Arsenal Cider House, which has a small tasting room and “cider garden,” makes exquisite (and boozy) ciders.

 Butler Street isn’t just for eating and drinking.
-When it comes to shopping, you’ll find a little of everything, from designer clothing at Mid-Atlantic Mercantile to locally-made gifts and cards at Wildcard to all things zombie at House of the Dead.
-A personal favorite is Who New?, an Upper Lawrenceville store that’s jam-packed with all sorts of funky, retro décor and furniture.
+When it comes to shopping, you’ll find a little of everything, from cards at Wildcard to Who New?, which is jam-packed with all sorts of funky, retro décor and furniture.

-For entertainment, you can catch a show at many of Butler Street’s bars, including Thunderbird Café and Cattivo.
+For entertainment, you can catch a show at Cattivo, a bar on Butler Street.
 Or take in a movie at Row House Cinema, a single-screen theatre that picks movies based on a weekly theme.
 For some analog fun, go bowling at Arsenal Lanes or play one of Kickback’s fifteen-plus pinball machines.

 Even with so much going on, Lawrenceville still finds room for some open space.
 Arsenal Park offers tennis courts and playgrounds, while the 300-acre Allegheny Cemetery is a beautiful place for a jog—and a history lesson.